massung/codeninja/_posts/2018-07-20-github-finger.markdown

 ## Usage

-Head over to [http://finger.codeninja.blog](http://finger.codeninja.blog/?q=massung) to see my plan and learn how you can link your plan and even embed it on your blog.
+Head over to [http://finger.codeninja.blog](http://finger.codeninja.blog/?q=massung) to see my plan and learn how you can link a plan and even embed it on your own web page/blog.
 It's easy!
+See?

+{% include plan.html %}

 # fin.